 Also, Learn about Florida Commercial Trucking Insurance

 Annually review your workers' compensation coverage.
 Contact your insurance agency to monitor your worker's comp insurance expenses.
 Inquire if your business can access group involvement and ratings through associations or state programs.
-Document your risk management initiatives and keep your insurance provider and agent informed.
+Document your risk management initiatives and keep your insurance provider and the agent informed.